 Human communication is the process by which people create and share messages and meanings in order to pursue relational, rhetorical, organizational, or mediated social goals, purposes, and outcomes.
 Since the beginning of higher education in the West, Communication Studies has been at the core of the Liberal Arts promoting our understanding of the vital and formative role of social interaction in a variety of contexts.
 We believe the unique ability of humans to create, sustain, change, and influence their social worlds through human symbolic activity is primary to all we do and to whom we are; indeed, our social world is constituted in and through human communication.

-The mission of the Department of Communication at Baylor University is to achieve excellence in teaching, scholarship, research, and production methods through a balance of theory and practice.
-As such, we hope to provide our students with a unique understanding of the processes of social life, while also encouraging themto become ethical, articulate, and innovative leaders in the field of communication.
+The goal of the MA in the Department of Communication graduate program at Baylor University is to achieve excellence in teaching, scholarship, research, and production methods through a balance of theory and practice.
+As such, we hope to provide our students with a unique understanding of the processes of social life, while also encouraging them to become ethical, articulate, and innovative leaders in the field of communication.

 The MA degree in Communication Studies is designed to prepare students to use relational, organizational, rhetorical, and media theory and research in order to pursue career goals including advanced work at the doctoral level, careers in academia, and careers in consulting, business, and the media industry.